-Depart to Easter Island via overnight flight.
+Depart to Easter Island.
 After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
 Overnight in Easter Island.
-Note: Check-in time in Easter Island is between 2:00 and 3:00 PM.
-We can request early check-in but cannot guarantee it.)
+(B)

 Full day excursion visiting the archaeological site of Akahanga and the quarry at Rano Raraku volcano, where all of the moai on the island were carved.
 You will see over 300 statues in various stages of completion, and one giant moai, 21 meters (69 ft.) tall.
 You will also visit Ahu Tongariki, the largest ahu (burial site), whose moai were re-erected after a tsunami flattened the statues, Ahu Te Pito Kura, site of the largest moai moved from the quarry, and the ahu Nau Nau at Anakena Beach.
 Picnic lunch at Anakena Beach.
 Overnight in Easter Island.
 (B,L)